On this page

 Advantages:

-• Evaluated together: Amplitude evaluates prerequisites in sequence during a single evaluation call, eliminating timing issues.
+• Evaluated together: Amplitude evaluates prerequisites in sequence during a single evaluation call, which eliminates timing issues.

-• Visible dependencies: The Dependencies card shows all relationships, making it easier to manage complex flag hierarchies.
+• Visible dependencies: The Dependencies card shows all relationships, making complex flag hierarchies easier to manage.

-• Consistent bucketing: Users receive consistent experiences because prerequisite evaluation happens atomically.
+• Consistent bucketing: Users get consistent experiences because prerequisite evaluation happens atomically.

 • Protected changes: Amplitude prevents you from archiving prerequisite flags or changing variant keys that other flags depend on.